ggV1sion/Vision/README.md

 ResolverType = {

-      Everytime = "Resolve no matter what",
+      Everytime = "Resolve no matter what (We recommend this).

       When_velocity_is_too_high = "Only resolve when the target's velocity is being too high (+Velocity Slider) or too low (-Velocity Slider).